jlortiz528/academic-kickstart/content/authors/admin/_index.md

 user_groups:
   - ""
 ---
 Welcome!
-I am an economist in the International Finance Division of the Federal Reserve Board.
+I am a senior economist in the International Finance Division of the Federal Reserve Board.

 My research interests are in macroeconomics with a focus on firm dynamics, inventory investment, and expectation formation.